carnivuth/carnivuth/content/technologies/navidrome/index.md

 ## Manage metadata

-In order to work properly navidrome needs that tracks have metadata populated, to compile them there are a pletora of software, one of them beeing [picard](https://picard.musicbrainz.org/).
+In order to work properly navidrome needs that tracks have metadata populated, to compile them there are a pletora of software, one of them being [picard](https://picard.musicbrainz.org/)

 ### Collection file structure